-Selling a business will put its numbers under close scrutiny.
+Selling a business will put your numbers under close scrutiny.
 Buyers want to gain an understanding of business drivers and expectations of future performance.
-Having decent management accounts helps create a good impression and having key information available eases the inevitable pressures of due diligence.
+A lack of key information will put you on the back foot and can affect the eventual outcome.

-Leaving aside the M & A perspective, having great management accounts makes sound business sense.
+Leaving aside M & A, focused management accounts make sound business sense.
 Incisive information helps you improve performance and gives a good basis for planning ahead.
 Quality information also should make it easier to gain access to funding.

 The 4Rs of management accounts

 In short your management accounts should be helping you run the business.
 However, the management accounts I encounter vary greatly in terms of content, presentation, timeliness and to a lesser extent reliability.
-So what are ‘great management accounts’?
-I believe there are 4Rs that need to be borne in mind:
+If you want management accounts that add real value then I believe there are 4Rs that need to be borne in mind:

-A while back I helped a training business that was struggling to understand its margins for its different income streams -the financial controller was using a standard format from the accounting software and there was no information in the management accounts about margins (the main cost was people and the wages of all staff appeared on one line in the accounts).
-The required information was available, but it needed to be brought out and presented in a way that reflected how company did business.
+A while back, I helped a training business that was struggling to understand its margins for its different income streams; the financial controller was using a standard format from the accounting software and the management accounts had no information about margins; the main cost was people and the wages of all staff appeared on one line.
+The required information was available, but needed to be brought out and presented in a way that reflected how the company did business.

 I’ve seen management accounts that just comprise a profit and loss account.
 A balance sheet, together with information on stock, debtors and creditors days should help you monitor the business and maximise cash flow; (during a business sale the balance sheet will come under close scrutiny).

 Does the idea of extra information seem mindboggling?
 Information should be easy to digest so that you can home in on the key issues:

-- Only include headline information in the first page of the profit & loss account.
-How much was spent on (say) stationery won’t help you understand the big picture.
-Yes, the detail should be available, but in supporting sheets.
+- Only including headline information in the first page of the profit & loss account will help you focus on the big picture.
+Yes, detail should still be available, but in supporting sheets.

 - Visual presentation of information can be helpful, such as graphs when you want to see trends.

-- Rounding numbers say to the nearest £000 will also make information more readable.
+- Rounding numbers say to the nearest £000 can also make information more readable.

 Unreliable information can lead to bad decisions.
 My article A true story – where did the money go? gives a real life example.